prestodb/presto/presto-docs/src/main/sphinx/admin/properties.rst

     * **Type:** ``integer``
     * **Default value:** ``100``

-    The target value for the total number of splits that can be running for each worker node.
+    The target value for the number of splits that can be running for each worker node, assuming all splits have the standard split weight.

-    Using a higher value is recommended if queries are submitted in large batches (e.g., running a large group of reports periodically) or for connectors that produce many splits that complete quickly.
+    Using a higher value is recommended if queries are submitted in large batches (e.g., running a large group of reports periodically) or for connectors that produce many splits that complete quickly but do not support assigning split weight values to express that to the split scheduler.
 Increasing this value may improve query latency by ensuring that the workers have enough splits to keep them fully utilized.

+    When connectors do support weight based split scheduling, the number of splits assigned will depend on the weight of the individual splits.
+If splits are small, more of them are allowed to be assigned to each worker to compensate.

     Setting this too high will waste memory and may result in lower performance due to splits not being balanced across workers.
 Ideally, it should be set